AashishSinghRao/CustomerChurnPrediction/README.md

 ## How to Run

-1. Clone this repository.
-2. Install dependencies from `requirements.txt`.
+1. Download the ipynb file.
-3. Place the dataset CSV in the project directory.
+2. Place the dataset CSV in the project directory.
-4. Run the main notebook or script to preprocess data, train models, and evaluate results.
+2. Run the notebook to preprocess data, train models, and evaluate results.

 ## Authors